 That same day we had great news.
 Shannon’s new scans came back after two rounds of the new chemo showing her cancer had halted growth and regressed a bit.
 She was given a new prognosis of at least 5+ years, as compared to the original 10% survival rate estimate.
 Shannon was thrilled in knowing that she would be able to go back to school, attend her prom and graduate.
 She wanted to celebrate by going to lunch with her father at her favorite restaurant.
 As she entered her legs buckled due to weakness from chemo and pain management meds, She fell to her knees and bumped her head on the floor.
-EMS was called by restaurant staff.
+EMS was called by the restaurant staff.
 Shannon was standing up with a few dots of blood above her eyebrow.
-Following the doctor's advice, her father decided that it was safe to bring her home even though the EMTs felt the need for her to be seen.
+Following the doctor's advice, Shannon and her Dad felt it was safe to go home.

 No one could have possibly known what was going on over the next few hours.

 Around 5pm Shannon walked out of the bathroom looking lethargic and confused.
 She began clenching her fists and became apprehensive.
 Once again EMS was called and another hour was wasted as they did an MRI at the local hospital.
 The results came back showing a severe brain bleed and she was flown to UK hospital in Lexington, KY for surgery to relieve the pressure.
 It was too late for Shannon and she lapsed into a coma.